What is XDAT?

 This is achieved by using parallel-coordinate visualization invented by Alfred Inselberg.

 See the overview section of this site for an introduction to the use of parallel coordinates for data analysis.
-That section will talk you through an application example to make you familiar with this core feature in XDAT.
+That section will walk you through an application example to make you familiar with this core feature in XDAT.

 You can either download a compiled version of the program that is ready to be run directly (no installation required!), or the fully documented java source code.

 Note that admin rights are not required to be able to use XDAT.
 See the installation guidelines for more detailed information.